9 Common Parlor Palm Problems (And How to Fix Them)

 The Solution to Low Humidity

-Your parlor palm will uncurl once it is placed in an environment with high to normal humidity.
-It is important to change where you have your parlor palm placed so it is out of a draft.
+Your parlor palm will uncurl once placed in an environment with high to average humidity.
+It is important to change where your parlor palm is positioned so it is out of a draft.

 You can also add a humidifier or mist your parlor palm leaves to maintain proper humidity levels.